jakkra/ZSWatch/README.md

 See [Wiki page about apps](https://github.com/jakkra/ZSWatch/wiki/Apps)

 ## Other tools
-- Visit https://jakkra.github.io/ZSWatch-Web-Dashboard to connect and view sensor data in a browser that supports Web Bluetooth [(Source code)](https://github.com/jakkra/ZSWatch-Web-Dashboard
+Visit https://jakkra.github.io/ZSWatch-Web-Dashboard to connect and view sensor data in a browser that supports Web Bluetooth [(Source code)](https://github.com/jakkra/ZSWatch-Web-Dashboard
 )

 ## Licence GPL-3.0
-Main difference from MIT is now that if anyone want to build something more with this, then they need to also open source their changes back to the project, which I thinks is fair.
+The main difference from MIT is now that if anyone wants to build something more with this, then they need to also open source their changes back to the project, which I think this is fair.
 This is so everyone can benefit from those improvements.
-If you think this is wrong for some reason feel free to contact me, I'm open to change the LICENCE.
+If you think this is wrong free to contact me and I'm open to change the LICENCE.

 ## Thanks
 <a href="https://www.segger.com/"><img width="25%" src=".github/images/SEGGER-Logo-the-embedded-experts-RGB.jpg" ></a>

-SEGGER for supporting with SEGGER-OB licenses which makes the dock a fully functional programmer and debugger for ZSWatch.
+SEGGER for supporting SEGGER-OB licenses that make the dock a fully functional programmer and debugger for ZSWatch.
-Thanks to this the project will be much more approchable for persons without a J-Link debugger, letting them have full development and debugging capabilites.
+Thanks to this the project will be much more approachable for persons without a J-Link debugger, letting them have full development and debugging capabilities.